 For the IT contractor crowd, Elevate will cut out the recruiters and place you with the best clients quickly and easily – and with no finder’s fee carved out of your day rate, you’ll probably end up earning more.
-Upload your CV and get job matches automatically.
+Upload your CV and receive job matches automatically.

 If you’re a writer, Contently is worth investigating.
-You might have one of their free portfolios already, but there’s a whole agency setup lurking behind the scenes, connecting writers with brands looking for content marketing expertise.
-Rates are usually in the hundreds or thousands of dollars per article, and Contently is worth checking out for its game changing payment-on-submission alone.
+You might have one of their free portfolios already, but there’s a whole agency set-up lurking behind the scenes, connecting writers with brands looking for content marketing expertise.
+Rates are usually in the hundreds or thousands of dollars per article, and Contently is worth checking out for its game-changing payment-on-submission alone.

 The private members club of freelance job sites, OnSite is an invite-only network for the digital crowd.
 Project Managers, Developers, Designers and the like will find quality, curated jobs from top brands and agencies.
 If they can get in, of course.

-What happens if you mash together Elance and oDesk, two of the biggest freelance job sites?
+What happens if you mash together Elance and oDesk, two of the biggest freelancer job sites?
 Well, you get Upwork.
 That size has pros and cons, though.
 You’ll have a tremendous client base available to you, but you’ll also be competing with millions of other registered users.
 The jobs available are also worldwide, and a well-paying job in Bangkok translates to peanuts in Basingstoke.
 Nonetheless, there’s some good work available if you look hard enough.

 A UK-centric spin on the Upwork model, featuring both remote and on-site work, as well as fixed-price projects and “hourlies”.
-The GBP pricing certainly increases the earning potential, and jobs like £400 for a day of filming are not uncommon, and even more lucrative fare (£35,000 for a few month’s 3D modelling work, for example) can be sniffed out.
+The GBP pricing certainly increases the earning potential, and jobs like £400 for a day of filming aren’t uncommon, and even more lucrative fare (£35,000 for a few month’s 3D modelling work, for example) can be sniffed out.

 Not to be confused with the unmentionable Mike Myers film, Guru is another outsourcing site, but with a focus on larger projects rather than bite size individual jobs.
 Many of the “gurus” for hire have minimum project values in the tens of thousands of dollars.
 If you fancy getting your teeth into a big contract, give Guru a look.